 Guidelines for Creating User Roles on AWS

-Pivotal recommends using the CloudFormation templates for Pivotal Cloud Foundry to configure AWS deployments to create users with least privilege.
-Pivotal also recommends minimizing the use of master account credentials by creating an IAM role and instance profile with the minimum required EC2, VPC, and EBS credentials.
+Pivotal recommends that you minimize the use of master account credentials by creating an IAM role and instance profile with the minimum required EC2, VPC, and EBS credentials.

-PcfIamPolicy section of the Ops Manager CloudFormation template to create users with appropriate permissions.
-Additionally, follow AWS account security best practices such as disabling root keys, multi-factor authentication on the root account, and CloudTrail for auditing API actions.
+In addition, Pivotal recommends that you follow AWS account security best practices such as disabling root keys, using multi-factor authentication on the root account, and using CloudTrail for auditing API actions.

 See the table below for more information about the two CloudFormation templates.